Xiaomi Mi 11: Camera

-For the rear camera, the Mi 11 uses the Samsung Bright S5KHMX sensor that was used in the Mi 10, Mi 10 Pro, Mi CC9 Pro, and other models, with 108 million pixels and an aperture value of f/1.85.
-In addition to acting as the main camera in the Mi 11, it also supports up to 30 times digital zoom through cropping.
-By default, Mi 11 output photo pixels are the same as Mi 10, with 27 million pixels (pixel-binned 108-megapixel images).
+For the rear camera, the Mi 11 uses the Samsung Bright S5KHMX sensor that was used in some older models, with a 108MP resolution and an aperture of f/1.85.
+In addition to acting as the main camera in the Mi 11, it also supports up to 30x digital zoom through cropping.
+Mi 11 output photo pixels are similar to the Mi 10, with 27 million pixels (pixel-binned 108-megapixel images).
 It can record video at 720P 30fps, 1080P 30/60fps, 4K 30/60fps, and AI 8K 24/30fps.
 In addition to normal video, it can also record interpolated slow-motion at 720P 120/480fps and 1080P 120/480fps.

 The Xiaomi Mi 11 is also equipped with a 13-megapixel ultra-wide-angle sensor (supplied by Omnivision Technologies, OV13B10), which supports wide-angle shooting up to 123°, an aperture of f/2.4, and can record video at 720P 30fps, 1080P 30/60fps, and 4K 30fps.

 The device also sports a 5-megapixel telephoto macro camera (supplied by Samsung, S5K5E9) which has a focusing range of 10-3cm from the subject.
 This sensor is also able to record video at 720P 30fps and 1080P 30fps.

 The front camera of the Mi 11 uses the Samsung S5K3T2 sensor, which is also used in the Xiaomi Mi 10 series and Redmi K20/30 series, with a pixel count of 20 million.
 It supports 1080P 30/60fps and 720P 30fps video recording.

 Other

 The Mi 11 supports wired charging with a power of up to 55W (11V 5A MAX), wireless charging with a power of 50W, and reverse wireless charging with a power of up to 10W, which can charge other devices that support wireless charging.
 However, the Chinese version of the Mi 11 does not come with a charger.
 In certain regions, the standard version arrives with no charger, but a version with a 55 W GaN charger is also available at no extra cost.
 The global version comes with a 55W GaN charger, charging cable, plastic screen protector, translucent plastic case, and SIM ejector tool in the box.

-The phone uses stereo speakers, but the symmetrical stereo speakers used on Mi 10 have been changed to asymmetrical stereo speakers.
-The top sound unit is slightly smaller than the bottom, and also functions as an earpiece.
-In addition, the 3.5mm audio output and input interface that has been removed.
+The phone uses stereo speakers, but the symmetrical stereo speakers used on the Mi 10 have been changed to asymmetrical stereo speakers.
+The top sound unit is slightly smaller than the bottom and also functions as an earpiece.
+In addition, the 3.5mm audio output and input interface have been removed.
 The 3.5mm standard connector can only be converted using a USB Type-C to 3.5mm audio cable conversion cable.

 The phone also supports Bluetooth 5.2, multi-function NFC, and infrared remote control functions.
-Remote control apps can be used to control electrical equipment that supports infrared control.
+Remote control apps can control electrical equipment that supports infrared control.